wp-plugins/sewn-in-xml-sitemap/readme.txt

 This checkbox also removes posts from wp_list_pages, you can turn that off using this filter:

 `
-add_filter( 'sewn_xml_sitemap/wp_list_pages', '__return_false' );
+add_filter( 'sewn/sitemap/wp_list_pages', '__return_false' );
 `

 ## Customize WordPress SEO plugin

-This works with the our simple SEO plugin.
+Works with the our Sewn In Simple SEO plugin.
 When installed, the XML sitemap checkbox integrates with the SEO fields and this plugin will use the SEO post types.
 The goal is to keep things very simple and integrated.

-## Separate Post Types from SEO plugin

-This plugin will also use the SEO post_types filter to keep them the same, you can use that filter (from the examples above) as a base to maintain flexibility and to set post types for both plugins at once.
-If you decide you would like them to be different, you can change the XML Sitemap post types using this filter:

-`
-add_filter( 'sewn_xml_sitemap/post_types', 'custom_sitemap_post_types' );
-`

-Just keep in mind that you are now filtering the `sewn_seo/post_types` if it is set, not the default.
-So this can be used to add or remove from the sewn_seo filter to customize as needed.
-If you are not using the seo filter, then this will be filter the default: `array('post','page')`.
-We generally recommend just using the `sewn_seo/post_types` filter.

 = Compatibility =

-This works with the Sewn In Simple SEO plugin.
+Works with the Sewn In Simple SEO plugin.
 When installed, the XML sitemap checkbox integrates with the SEO fields and this plugin will use the SEO post types.
 The goal is to keep things very simple and integrated.

 == Installation ==

-*   Copy the folder into your plugins folder
+*   Copy the folder into your plugins folder, or use the "Add New" plugin feature.
 *   Activate the plugin via the Plugins admin page